 You must obtain the appropriate documentation for entry into that country prior to your departure.

-Please arrange a pre-departure coronavirus (COVID-19) test and proof of the results through your GP, travel doctor or the service provider recommended by your airline.
+If you require a pre-departure COVID-19 test, arrange it through your GP, travel doctor or the service provider recommended by your airline.

 Yes.
-From 11:59pm 18 December 2020 you must wear a fitted face mask when you are in an airport terminal.
-It is strongly recommended you wear a face mask while on your flight.
+You must wear a fitted face mask when you are in an airport terminal.

 A face mask must be worn while on your flight into Australia, unless an exception applies.